firexcy/vbang2/README.md

 <a href="https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ffirexcy%2Fbang2"><img src="https://vercel.com/button" alt="Deploy with Vercel"/></a>

 A preview deployment is available at <https://bang2.vercel.app/>.
 It is recommended to deploy your own instance.

+The project is made as a demo for an upcoming member-only post at SSPAI Prime (<https://sspai.com/prime/explore>).
+If you find this useful, please consider purchasing a subscription as a form of support.
+Thanks.